Most churches don’t fail because of some salacious scandal or dramatic clashing of personalities.

 1 Thessalonians 1:4 MSG

-Everything that happens in our lives is meant to strengthen our convictions.
-No matter what we go through, our belief in God and his desire and ability to bless our lives can and should grow stronger after every trial we go through.
+God wants to put steel in our convictions.
+He wants to strengthen us.
+No matter what we go through, our belief in God can and should grow stronger.

-If we find ourselves in a spot where our convictions have weakened, and we no longer believe as strongly as we did at first, the good news is that convictions can be rebuilt.
+If we find that our convictions have weakened, and we no longer believe as strongly as we did at first, the good news is that convictions can be rebuilt.

 Matthew 17:19-21 MSG

-We won’t be able to rebuild our convictions unless we first decide that the most important decision of the day is whether or not to prioritize God.
-If we never make this decision, we’ll never be able to escape the empty, powerless life of the Hollow Christian.
+We won’t be able to rebuild our convictions unless we first decide to take God seriously, and that means prioritizing him in our daily lives.
+If we never make this decision, we’ll never be able to escape the empty, powerless life of the hollow Christian.

 2 Corinthians 4:17 TPT

-We will all go through storms in life at some point (Matthew 7).
-But it doesn’t mean it’s a forgone conclusion that we’ll lose our faith and weaken our convictions as we go through them.
+We will all go through storms in life at some point (Matthew 7:24-27).
+But that does not mean we need to lose our faith or weaken our convictions.

-Instead of getting bitter and self-indulgent when you face difficult life circumstances, take this scripture to heart and decide to believe that difficulties can be the substance of glory.
+Instead of getting weaker when we face difficult life circumstances, we can take this verse to heart and believe that difficulties can be the substance of glory.
 The more challenges we face, the greater our opportunity to rely on and be close to God.

 You can trust a friend who wounds you with his honesty, but your enemy’s pretended flattery comes from insincerity.